If you’re looking to buy a house and aren’t in a rush to buy, you’ve probably wondered what would be the cheapest time of year to buy a house.

 - It’s harder to keep a house clean and fresh in winter.
 Windows are kept tightly shut.
 More time inside means more clutter to clean up.
 Prospective buyers want to see closets so even those must be kept neat!

 I view the winter home sale market as a great opportunity to find a great home at a reasonable price.
-Give me a call at 602-483-6800 and let’s talk about winter home buying opportunities!
+Contact our real estate agent in Kierland and let’s talk about winter home buying opportunities!